clojurebridge-nyc/syllabus-nyc-2017/slides/advanced/Functions.md

 Remember:

 - Symbols are forms.
-They evaluate to what they name.
+They evaluate to what they *name*.
-- `inc` is a symbol that names a function
+- Example: `inc` is a symbol that *names* a function

 ---